🇦🇺 Australia

 ✓ MARA · Last reviewed: March 2026 · 6 min read · MARN 2518872

-Travel Agency Managers can migrate to Australia via two main pathways: the 482 Temporary Skill Shortage visa for short-term work (typically 2–4 years) or the 186 Employer Nomination Scheme for permanent residency.
-Both require VETASSESS skills assessment and employer sponsorship.
+Travel agency managers can migrate to Australia on a 482 Temporary Skill Shortage or 186 Employer Nomination visa.
+Both pathways require VETASSESS skills assessment and a sponsoring employer.
+Permanent residency via 186 is available after successful temporary sponsorship.

 Key Facts